Multiple Sclerosis – natural treatment

 FUNCTIONAL MEDICINE NATURAL TREATMENT OF MULTIPLE SCLEROSIS – PERTH CLINIC

 Multiple Sclerosis is a progressive autoimmune disease that has a number of underlying factors that must be addressed with patients.
-Clinically we find that the majority of our MS patients when first presenting to us have poor gut health, either parasite or bacterial overgrowth, significant intestinal permeability or SIBO.
-These issues must be addressed first before more forward with treatment.
-Our Perth clinic treatments of multiple sclerosis have resulted in greatly improved quality of life for many sufferers.
+Clinically we find that the majority of MS patients when first presenting to us have poor gut health, either parasite or bacterial overgrowth, significant intestinal permeability or SIBO.

-In addition, viral infections, the regular ingestion of foods they are intolerant to, vitamin and mineral deficiencies and blocks in the methylation and detoxification cycle are key treatment areas that once cleared, allow the patient to improve dramatically.
+In addition, viral infections, the regular ingestion of foods they are intolerant to, vitamin and mineral deficiencies and blocks in the methylation and detoxification cycle are key areas that require investigation.